NLnetLabs/rpki-doc/source/krill/multi-user/config-file-provider.rst

     Enter config file user credentials to access Krill

 ..
-NOte:: It is important to realize that Krill is not a complete user management
+Note:: It is important to realize that Krill is not a complete user management
           system and that config file users therefore have some :ref:`limitations <limitations>`.

-          While this provider is useful as a quick way to test named user support in Krill and may suffice for simple situations, in larger more critical settings you are strongly advised to consider using :ref:`doc_krill_multi_user_openid_connect_provider` instead.
+          While Config File Users are useful as a quick way to test named user support in Krill and may suffice for simple situations, in larger more critical settings you are strongly advised to consider using :ref:`doc_krill_multi_user_openid_connect_provider` instead.

 How does it work?
 -----------------